r1pk/network-monitor/README.md

 npm run start:dev
 ```

-Once started, the application will perform speed tests in 5-minute cycles.
+Once started, the application will perform periodic speed tests in 5-minute cycles.

-Go to `127.0.0.1:3000` in your web browser to see summary generated from collected data.
+Go to `127.0.0.1:3000` in your web browser to see the aggregated results of the performed speed tests.

 ## Docker

-Docker configuration automatically installs all necessary dependencies, simplifying process of application deployment in any environment.
+Application comes with a docker configuration that automatically installs all the necessary dependencies, simplifying the process of deploying the application in any environment.

-Start the container with the appropriate profile:
+Start the application in the appropriate mode:

 ```bash
 # Production mode